 One of our flagship projects, the Annual Rule of Law Report, reached its fifth edition in 2024.
-Produced with input from 37 partner organisations across 19 EU member states, the report provided a uniquely independent and nuanced picture of the health of democracies across the continent.
+Produced with input from 37 partner organisations across 19 EU member states, the report provided a uniquely independent and

 You can access the full 2024 Rule of Law Report here.